mhrons/mhrons.github.io/docs/pv_smooth.md

 With "worse prediction accuracy" during the selected days, SPLPF smoothing required the relative ESS power between 3.8h^-1^ - 6.3h^-1^ which is 2.6 - 4.2 times more then with LPF, 3.6 - 5.1 times more than with PLPF, and eventually 58% - 86% of the IPLPF power request.
 The SPLPF smoothing required 24% - 33% of the ESS energy capacity used by LPF, or 19% - 28% of the capacity used by PLPF.
 SPLPF eventually required 1.2 - 1.8 times the ESS capacity used by IPLPF.
 The SPLPF smoothing put 59% - 77% of the daily energy through ESS relative to the LPF method, or 63% - 69% of the energy throughput by PLPF.
 SPLPF eventually put 1.0 - 1.1 times more  energy through ESS than the IPLPF method.

+### SPLPF vs IPLPF
 Although we did not analyze the whole year (the numerical simulation is computationally intensive), our analysis of the 4 smoothing methods on selected days with various solar intermittency and solar exposure, with 4 filter orders, and with various prediction errors provides a detailed insight into the SPLPF performance.
-This smoothing method performs much better than PLPF. ***With a relatively small prediction error, SPLPF performs close to the ideal smoothing IPLPF.*** The empirical results have been also theoretically proven.
+This smoothing method performs much better than PLPF. ***With a relatively small prediction error, SPLPF performs close to the ideal smoothing IPLPF.*** The presented empirical results have been also theoretically proven (part of the patent application).

 ## Graphical display of smoothing
 The following graphs show the smoothing quality and accumulated energy according to the smoothing method and the 3 OLAP dimensions.
-The measured PV data from 2 selected days have been processed and plotted as the following per-day time courses:
+The measured PV data from 2 selected days have been processed and plotted as the following daily time courses:

 - Measured GI(t), synchronized with predicted GI~f~ (1 hour zoomed) - Figures 2, 6
-- Measured GI(t) and its smooth counterpart by the smoothing method and prediction accuracy, applying the optimal LPF order - Figures 3, 4, 7, 8
+- Measured GI(t) and its smooth counterpart by the prediction accuracy, comparing all smoothing methods, having optimal LPF order applied - Figures 3, 4, 7, 8
-- Accumulated GX(t) by the smoothing method and prediction accuracy, applying the optimal LPF order - Figures 5, 9
+- Accumulated GX(t) by the prediction accuracy, comparing all smoothing methods, having optimal LPF order applied - Figures 5, 9
-- Smoothed GI(t) by the filter order and prediction accuracy, using the IPLPF and SPLPF smoothing methods - Figures 10-12, 16-18
+- Smoothed GI(t) by the filter order and prediction accuracy, comparing IPLPF and SPLPF smoothing methods - Figures 10-12, 16-18
-- Accumulated GX by the filter order and prediction accuracy, using the IPLPF and SPLPF smoothing methods - Figures 13-15, 19-21
+- Accumulated GX(t) by the filter order and prediction accuracy, comparing IPLPF and SPLPF smoothing methods - Figures 13-15, 19-21

 ###  Analysis by prediction error

-####  Day with medium insolation
+####  A day with medium insolation

 <figure markdown>
   ![GI~f~_220304](img/2022-03-04_from11h_to12h.png){ width="650"}